linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 4. Define  $d(x,y) = \| x - y\|$  so that  $d:\mathbb{R}^n\times \mathbb{R}^n\to \mathbb{R}_+$ .
 Show that  $(\mathbb{R}^n,d)$  is a metric space. \[That is, show that  $d(x,y) = d(y,x)$ ,  $d(x,y) = 0$  iff  $x = y$ , and  $d(x,y) + d(y,z)\geq d(x,z)$ .
 The hardest part is the last inequality, known as the triangle inequality.]
 5. Define  $\rho(x, y) = \sum_{k} |x_k - y_k|$  so that  $\rho: \mathbb{R}^n \times \mathbb{R}^n \to \mathbb{R}_+$ .
 Show that  $(\mathbb{R}^n, \rho)$  is a metric space.

-1.6.
-Self-guided tour to differentiability and concavity.
+### 1.6.
+Self-guided tour to differentiability and concavity

 This section develops the negative semi-definiteness of the matrix of second derivatives as being equivalent to the concavity of a twice continuously differentiable function.
 It also develops the determinant test for negative semi-definiteness.
 Before reading this, you should know the equivalent of the math camp review of matrix multiplication and determinants.

 You are responsible for handing in the problems scattered throughout this section by the middle of the semester.
 I would recommend that you do it before that.

-1.6.1.
-The two results.
+#### 1.6.1.
+The two results

 Before giving the results, we need some terminology.

 A function  $f: C \to \mathbb{R}$  is strictly concave if  $\forall x, y \in C$ ,  $x \neq y$ , and all  $\alpha \in (0,1)$ ,  $f(\alpha x + (1 - \alpha)y) > \alpha f(x) + (1 - \alpha)f(y)$ .